Olejekglejek/Sparta/Week 1 Business/README.md

 Add my strengths, my work exprience in manufacturing, team engagement.
 Very determinant, not giving up, disciplined.

-At my previous company, I felt comfortable working under pressure, to pick up new skills in a short period of time which allowed me to deliver my job on time and being able to work and improve my work based on the feedback received.
-I can help the company by using my strengths and also help others to achieve their own goals and requirements they have to meet.
+comfortable working under pressure, to pick up new skills in a short period of time which allowed me to deliver my job on time and being able to work and improve my work based on the feedback received. help others to achieve their own goals and requirements they have to meet.
 I know I can be valuable support with fresh innovation and always eager to learn and share my experience.

 8. **What are 3 areas of improvement for you?**